 docker exec container_name /opt/mssql/bin/sqlpackage /a:Export /ssn:tcp:localhost /sdn:your_db /su:sa /sp:P@55w0rd /tf:/tmp/your_db.bacpac

 Step 2: Copy the .bacpac file to your host

 .bacpac file to a folder on your host computer.
 In this example, it will copy the file to the Desktop.
 Of course, you may want to store the backup in a diffent folder.

 docker cp container_name:/tmp/your_db.bacpac %USERPROFILE%\Desktop\your_db.bacpac

-Mac or Linux
+Copy the .bacpac File on Mac or Linux

 docker cp container_name:/tmp/your_db.bacpac ~/Desktop/your_db.bacpac